 Tax Law Career: Courses & Training Requirements

-Law schools offer graduate-level Juris Doctor (J.D.) and Master of Laws (LL.M.) programs that have coursework or specializations in taxation.
+Law schools offer graduate-level Juris Doctor (J.D.) and Master of Laws (LL.M.) degree programs that have coursework or specializations in taxation.
 While J.D. programs usually take three years and are suitable for those wanting to get licensed to work as an attorney, LL.M. programs can take as little as one year and are suitable for working legal professionals or those in other fields who want to gain an understanding of law.
-There are also combined J.D. and LL.M. programs available that enable students to take significant coursework in tax law while also meeting the requirements to take the bar exam and obtain licensure.
+There are also combined J.D. and LL.M. programs available that enable students to take significant coursework in tax law while also meeting the requirements to take the bar exam and obtain licensure as an attorney.

 Corporate Tax Law